 OWH developed the HPV VAX NOW campaign and its related resources in collaboration with the HHS Office of Infectious Disease and HIV/AIDS Policy (OIDP) as well as a host of other federal and non-federal partners.
 As the campaign progresses beyond launch, OWH welcomes opportunities to engage more campaign partners and enhance the reach and impact of the campaign through partner networks.
-Partners can find messages and graphics to promote the campaign in the toolkit to reach young adults and the toolkit to reach health care providers, hosted on HHS’ vaccines.gov.
-Additional resources for the campaign will also be rolled out in the coming months.
-Stay tuned for these resources and help spread the word by promoting the HPV VAX NOW immunization campaign within social media and using the hashtag #HPVvaxNOW to share messages about the campaign.
+Partners can find messages and graphics to promote the campaign in the toolkit to reach young adults and the toolkit to reach health care providers.
+Help spread the word by promoting the HPV VAX NOW immunization campaign within social media and using the hashtag #HPVvaxNOW to share messages about the campaign.

 HPV vaccination remains a priority for OASH, and this campaign represents the latest in a host of initiatives aimed at protecting our nation’s health and dramatically reducing cases of HPV-related cancers and pre-cancerous lesions.